chanhee-lee/dotfiles/README.md

 ### Notes for self
+[WINDOWS]
 When clipboard connection wasn't working with `vim.opt.clipboard:append("unnamedplus")`, installing win32yank.exe and adding it to WSL path fixed it.
 Note that before installation I was getting `clipboard: No provider`

+When icons don't show up, edit the Windows Terminal Settings JSON to add default = {"fontFace": "Some Nerd Font"}